CodeName33/TGAudioToText/README.md

     It will take a while. make a tea while you wait.

 3. Copy the example config file as `TGAudioToText.cfg` and modify it.
+Recommended to enable Puctuation, since its will be installed and running in the container with the main program.

 4. Create an empty `WTelegram.session`